 How long is sick leave in Ontario?

-In summary, in Ontario, an employer has a duty to allow an employee sick leave for as long as the employee wants so long as doing so would not be unduly hard for the employer.
+In summary, in Ontario, an employer has a duty to allow an employee sick leave for as long as the employee requires so long as the illness is serious enough and doing so would not be unduly hard for the employer.
 At the same time, so long as it is reasonable, the employee must provide a doctors note (if asked by the employer) to the employer evidencing the duration of the sick leave.

 Employee protections during sick leave